biny001/website/apps/web/src/content/blog/en/best-capacitor-ota-updates.md

 ## Conclusion

-For most teams that want a managed Capacitor OTA workflow, Capgo is the clearest place to start.
+For most teams comparing Capacitor OTA updates options, Capgo is the clearest place to start.
 Set up a staging channel, publish a small test bundle, and confirm adoption plus rollback before production.
 You can try Capgo free for 14 days, then choose the subscription per organization that fits your release process.